In this article, we will talk about how to tell if someone likes you and the signs you should look out for.

 Also – and this is more unexpected – as therapist and relationship expert Margaret Stone explains, when someone is into us, they tend to angle their bellybutton towards us.

-It’s not easy to tell if someone likes you.
+Like I said, it’s not easy to tell if someone likes you.

 In fact, knowing for sure if someone in into us is almost impossible — unless they explicitly tell us.